 An evening session after dark to photograph Barn Owls that are supplementary fed.
 These owls are wild but come to food.
 You will be sitting or standing in the open in a small meadow.
 Multiple opportunities should be available to capture these ghosts of the night as they hover and glide in.
 The opportunities for flight shots are outstanding.
 Up to ten different owls can appear in winter with fewer birds during spring and summer.
 At some periods during the year a Tawny Owl visits too.

 The site is lit with lamps to aid focussing, however flash is required.
 The pop up flash in DSLR’s is adequate for this if you do not possess a flash gun.
 Alternatively David will have a full kit including camera and flash to loan if needed.
-This session is likely to last from around 6.45 pm finishing at around 8.30pm.

 For night owls, depending on the time of year will depend on what time the owls are fed.
 It is always after dark and the most productive period is from January through to mid March.
 Typically in winter our meeting time is 6.30pm and the session lasts 2 hours.